 “I wanted to burn the train of the dress,” Carey told Vogue in 2015.
 “It was 27 feet long and Brett [Ratner, the director of the video] wouldn’t let me burn the train!
 I don’t know what was wrong with him.
 He didn’t want to set me on fire, but we could have done it in post.
 I mean, come on.”

 Carey continued to record and tour, but she grabbed some major attention in 2009 when she appeared as Ms. Weiss in the movie Precious, which went on to win six Academy Awards.
 Carey received a ton of praise for her performance and was barely recognizable in character.

-2013: She’s an idol, all right
+2013: She’s an IDOL, All Right

 In 2013, Carey joined American Idol’s panel of judges as Jennifer Lopez’s replacement.
 She only lasted one season, however, and said, “It was like going to work every day in hell with Satan,” according to People magazine.

-2015: Vegas, baby
+2015: Vegas, Baby

 Carey announced her Number Ones residency at Caesar’s Palace in 2015.
-Tickets are still available for her shows, if you’re ever in Vegas.

-2016: The newest Housewife?
+2016: The Newest Housewife?

 OK, so Carey is obviously not going to be on The Real Housewives of Orange County, but she will try her hand at reality TV when Mariah’s World premieres on E! on Dec.
 4.

 The legendary songstress set her name in stone on Hollywood Boulevard — now and forever on the infamous Hollywood Walk of Fame.